 Saladin and the Crusaders

-The person who stopped the Europeans was An-Nasir Salah ad-Din Yusuf ibn Ayyub, 1137–1193 CE, known as “Salah ad-Din” or “Saladin.”
-He was of Kurdish origin but had made his career with the Fatamids in Cairo where he rose to become vizir.
-In 1171, however, he turned on his employer and established a dynasty of his own, the Ayyubids.
-It was consequently Saladin and the Ayyubid armies that defeated the Crusaders at Hattin, took Jerusalem back, and successfully defended themselves against the European onslaught.
+The person who more than anyone else stopped the Europeans was An-Nasir Salah ad-Din Yusuf ibn Ayyub, 1137–1193 CE, known as “Salah ad-Din” or “Saladin.”
+Saladin was of Kurdish origin but had made his career with the Fatamids in Cairo where he rose to become vizir.
+In 1171, he turned on his employer and established a dynasty of his own, the Ayyubids, 1171-1270 CE.
+It was Saladin and the Ayyubid armies that defeated the Crusaders at Hattin, took Jerusalem back, and successfully defended themselves against the onslaught of the Faranj.

-Richard Lionheart and Saladin are the original “knights in shining armor,” and despite an abundance of high-quality scholarship on the Crusades it is difficult to separate fact and fiction.
+Richard Lionheart and Saladin are the original “knights in shining armor.”
+Despite an abundance of high-quality scholarship on the Crusades it is difficult to separate facts about them from all the fiction.
 Walter Scott, the British author, published a highly romanticized account of their rivalry in 1825, and in the twentieth-century Hollywood has produced a number of similar versions.
-According to the Europeans, Richard is bringing Christianity and civilization to the Middle East.
-According to the Arabs, Saladin is defending Muslim lands against a barbarian invasion.
+According to the Europeans, Richard brought Christianity and civilization to the Middle East.
+According to the Arabs, Saladin defended Muslim lands against a barbarian invasion.
 Reading, and fantasizing, about them ever since, political leaders both in Europe and in the Muslim world have found their respective role models.

 In Our Time, “The Third Crusade”